mohibr1993/Credit_Card_Fraud_Detection/README.md

 pip install -r requirements.txt
 The project relies on various external libraries for its functionality.
 Here are some of the key libraries you'll be using:

--numpy: A library for numerical operations and linear algebra.
+- numpy: A library for numerical operations and linear algebra.
--pandas: A library for data processing and analysis, including CSV file I/O.
+- pandas: A library for data processing and analysis, including CSV file I/O.
--tensorflow: A machine learning framework for building and training models.
+- tensorflow: A machine learning framework for building and training models.
--matplotlib: A plotting library for creating visualizations.
+- matplotlib: A plotting library for creating visualizations.
--seaborn: A data visualization library based on Matplotlib, providing additional aesthetics.
+- seaborn: A data visualization library based on Matplotlib, providing additional aesthetics.
--sklearn: The scikit-learn library provides various machine learning algorithms and tools.
+- sklearn: The scikit-learn library provides various machine learning algorithms and tools.
--imblearn: A library for handling imbalanced datasets, including resampling techniques.
+- imblearn: A library for handling imbalanced datasets, including resampling techniques.

 ## Contributing

 We welcome contributions to the  Credit Card Fraud Detector project from the community.
 If you're interested in contributing, please follow these guidelines:

-- **Issues**: If you encounter any issues or have suggestions, feel free to open an issue on our [Report Problems and Suggest Features](https://github.com/mohibr1993/Credit_Card_Fraud_Detection.git/issues.
+- **Issues**: If you encounter any issues or have suggestions, feel free to open an issue on our [Report Problems and Suggest Features](https://github.com/mohibr1993/Credit_Card_Fraud_Detection.git/issues).
 Please provide a clear description of the problem or suggestion.

 - **Feature Requests**: If you have an idea for a new feature, you can also open an issue to discuss it.
 We value your input and would love to hear about your ideas.